 Not only do they destroy plants, but they often bite humans and pets, and love to nest amongst wire junction boxes causing damage to electrical wires and plugs.

-Overall, whilst eating fleas, they come with a lot more problems than benefits and so fire ants are definitely one to be avoided as they are just as much of a pest to have around than the fleas, if not worse.
+Overall, whilst eating fleas, they come with a lot more problems than benefits and so fire ants are definitely one to be avoided as they are just as much of a winter pest to have around than the fleas, if not worse.

 What Eats Fleas?
 Plenty of Things, Actually!